Hardware description language: Comparison with control-flow languages

-It is certainly possible to represent hardware semantics using traditional programming languages such as C++, which operate on control flow semantics as opposed to data flow, although to function as such, programs must be augmented with extensive and unwieldy class libraries.
-Generally, however, software programming languages do not include any capability for explicitly expressing time, and thus cannot function as hardware description languages.
-Before the introduction of System Verilog in 2002, C++ integration with a logic simulator was one of the few ways to use object-oriented programming in hardware verification.
-System Verilog is the first major HDL to offer object orientation and garbage collection.
+It is certainly possible to represent hardware semantics using traditional programming languages such as C++, which operate on control flow semantics in contrast to dataflow, although to function as such, programs must be augmented with extensive and unwieldy class libraries.
+Generally, however, software programming languages include no ability to express time explicitly, and thus cannot function as hardware description languages.
+Before the debut of System Verilog in 2002, C++ integration with a logic simulator was one of the few ways to use object-oriented programming in hardware verification.
+System Verilog is the first major HDL to offer object-orientation and garbage collection.

 Using the proper subset of hardware description language, a program called a synthesizer, or logic synthesis tool, can infer hardware logic operations from the language statements and produce an equivalent netlist of generic hardware primitives to implement the specified behaviour.
 Synthesizers generally ignore the expression of any timing constructs in the text.
 Digital logic synthesizers, for example, generally use clock edges as the way to time the circuit, ignoring any timing constructs.
 The ability to have a synthesizable subset of the language does not itself make a hardware description language.